rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/README.md

 ## Supported RabbitMQ Versions

-This plugin requires RabbitMQ 3.7.0 or later.
+This plugin ships with RabbitMQ 3.7.0 or later.

-For a K8s-based peer discovery and cluster formation mechanism that supports 3.6.x, see [rabbitmq-autocluster](https://github.com/rabbitmq/rabbitmq-autocluster).

 ## Installation